Best Google Analytics Alternatives in 2026: 15 Compared

 Once the parallel period confirms the new tool captures what you need, remove the GA4 script, the consent management platform (if analytics was the only reason for it), and the cookie banner.
 Your page gets faster and your data gets more complete in a single step.

-If you need the detailed version with feature mapping and platform-specific instructions, I wrote a full migration guide.
+If you want the long version, with feature mapping and platform-by-platform instructions, I wrote a full migration guide.

 Frequently asked questions

 What is the best free alternative to Google Analytics?
-Umami self-hosted is completely free with no feature restrictions.
-GoatCounter is free for personal/non-commercial use.
-PostHog offers 1M events/month free.
-If you want zero setup, Plausible and Clickport both offer 30-day free trials.
+Umami self-hosted is free with nothing held back.
+GoatCounter is free for personal and non-commercial use.
+PostHog gives you 1M events/month for nothing.
+If you want zero setup, both Plausible and Clickport run 30-day free trials.

 Is Plausible or Fathom better?
-Plausible is open source, cheaper, and has a lighter script (~1 KB vs ~2 KB).
-Fathom has forever data retention, includes 50 sites on all plans, and offers custom domain tracking to bypass ad blockers.
-If budget matters, Plausible.
-If data retention and ad blocker bypass matter, Fathom.
+It depends on what you care about.
+Plausible is open source, cheaper, and lighter, a ~1 KB script against Fathom's ~2 KB.
+Fathom keeps your data forever, includes 50 sites on every plan, and uses custom domain tracking to get past ad blockers.
+If budget leads, pick Plausible.
+If retention and ad blocker bypass lead, pick Fathom.

 Do I need a cookie banner if I switch to a privacy-first alternative?
-Not for analytics.
-Cookieless tools like Plausible, Fathom, Simple Analytics, and Clickport don't store anything on the visitor's device.
+Not for the analytics.
+Cookieless tools like Plausible, Fathom, Simple Analytics, and Clickport store nothing on the visitor's device.
 No cookies, no localStorage, no fingerprinting.
-If analytics was the only reason for your cookie banner, you can remove it entirely.
+If analytics was the only reason your cookie banner existed, you can remove it entirely.

 Can I use Google Analytics and a privacy-first tool at the same time?
-Yes.
-Many businesses run both.
-Use the privacy-first tool as your primary dashboard (more complete data, simpler interface) and keep GA4 specifically for Google Ads conversion import and BigQuery export.
+Yes, and plenty of businesses do.
+Use the privacy-first tool as your main dashboard, where the data is more complete and the interface is simpler, and keep GA4 for the one job it does best: Google Ads conversion import and BigQuery export.

 Will switching analytics tools affect my SEO?
-No. Google has confirmed that using or not using Google Analytics has no effect on search rankings.
+No. Google has said outright that using or not using Google Analytics changes nothing about your search rankings.
 Your analytics tool is invisible to search engines.

 How accurate are cookieless analytics compared to GA4?
-Cookieless tools typically show higher visitor counts than GA4 because they don't lose data to consent rejection or ad blockers.
-They show lower "returning visitor" accuracy because without a persistent cookie, they can't reliably identify the same person across sessions.
-For total traffic, sources, top pages, and engagement metrics, cookieless tools are more accurate for sites with EU visitors.
+Cookieless tools usually report higher visitor counts than GA4, because they do not lose data to consent rejection or ad blockers.
+They report lower "returning visitor" accuracy, because without a persistent cookie they cannot reliably tell it is the same person twice.
+For total traffic, sources, top pages, and engagement, cookieless tools are the more accurate read for any site with EU visitors.

 What about Cloudflare Web Analytics and Vercel Analytics?
 Both are free and privacy-friendly.
-Cloudflare Web Analytics is server-side (no JavaScript) but has limited features, no events, and no goals.
+Cloudflare Web Analytics runs server-side, with no JavaScript, but it is light on features, with no events and no goals.
 Vercel Analytics is tied to the Vercel hosting platform.
-Both are fine for basic traffic monitoring but lack the depth of dedicated analytics tools.
+Both are fine for keeping an eye on basic traffic.
+Neither goes as deep as a dedicated analytics tool.

 Is Google Analytics actually illegal in Europe?
 Seven EU DPAs have ruled GA non-compliant.
-The EU-US Data Privacy Framework (July 2023) temporarily addressed the data transfer issue, but it faces a legal challenge expected to invalidate it (often called "Schrems III").
-Even if the DPF holds, GA4 still requires cookie consent under EU ePrivacy rules.
-The legal risk is real and ongoing.
+The EU-US Data Privacy Framework (July 2023) patched the data transfer issue for now, but it faces ongoing legal challenges that may invalidate it, the case often called "Schrems III."
+And even if the framework holds, GA4 still needs cookie consent under EU ePrivacy rules.
+The legal risk is real, and it has not gone away.

 David Karpik